 There are several factors to the weather that might cause someone with knee osteoarthritis to feel more pain.
 These include: the change in atmospheric pressure before and during rain, cold temperatures, increased humidity, and the effect bad weather can have on your mood.
 While there are many theories for why these aspects of the weather increase pain, nothing is proven and it is all highly debated in the scientific community.
 There are also many people who have osteoarthritis, but their pain is not affected by the weather at all.
 This could be due to them not being sensitive to changes in weather, or because they have found a way to successfully manage their pain (exercise has been shown to be the most effective in this regard).
 The majority of people with osteoarthritis do feel pain when it rains and there are many theories as to why.
 Even though some people do not feel pain and none of the theories are proven, I can assure you that you are not imagining the pain in your knee that comes with rain!

 Curovate can help you manage the pain you feel in your knee from osteoarthritis.
-The app focuses on knee replacements, hip replacements, and ACL surgery, but you can also use the knee replacement protocol to help manage your knee osteoarthritis.
-The app contains daily exercise plans that include video guided exercises and the ability to track your progress.
+The physical therapy exercise app focuses on knee replacements, hip replacements, and ACL surgery, but you can also use the knee replacement protocol to help manage your knee osteoarthritis.
+The app contains daily exercise plans that include physical therapy videos and the ability to track your progress.
 You can download the app from the App store or Google Play store below.

 Other blogs related to knee pain and osteoarthritis: